 KDT extends the scope and includes integrated photonics and higher layers of software.
 KDT also expands the value-chain coverage with stronger involvement of users.

 The Commission proposed a financial contribution of €1.8 billion between 2021-2027 for the KDT partnership.
-At the same time, participating Member States make a similar contribution, while industry, research organisations, academia etc. contribute rougly €2.5 billion via the 3 industry associations AENEAS, ARTEMISIA and EPoSS.
+At the same time, participating Member States make a similar contribution, while industry, research organisations, academia etc. contribute rougly €2.5 billion via the 3 industry associations AENEAS, Inside and EPoSS.

 The European Commission shared the candidates for European Partnerships in digital, industry and space.
-Together with ARTEMIS-IA and EPoSS, AENEAS, as lead entities along with DG Connect and DG RTD, have been strongly involved to co-create this proposal, also endorsed by the Members States and Norway.
+Together with Inside and EPoSS, AENEAS, as lead entities along with DG Connect and DG RTD, have been strongly involved to co-create this proposal, also endorsed by the Members States and Norway.
 This document is a stable draft of the KDT partnership proposal.